Last update 23 May 2022

 How We Use Your Information

-Evorra analyzes the information it collects and receives, extracts user profiles and attributes such as age, gender, geography, interests, online shopping and browsing events.
+Evorra analyses the information it collects and receives, extracts user profiles and attributes such as age, gender, geography, interests, online shopping and browsing events.
 Our clients and partners then can use the Evorra-created user profiles to create custom user groups and audiences to support targeted advertisement to these users on their computers, phones, and other mobile devices.
 Clients can join de-identified data coming from other websites or mobile apps with their own First Party Data when using Evorra’s Audience Builder or Audience Match and Insights.

 Evorra uses the information it collects and receives to: